easegress-io/easegress/doc/user_cases/faas.md

 ## Background

 * Function As Services is a recently popular cloud computing solution.
-It provides a platform for customer to develop, run and manage application functionalities without the complexity of building and maintaining the infrastructure.[1]
+It provides a platform for users to develop, run and manage application functionalities without the complexity of building and maintaining the infrastructure.[1]
-* Easegress provides a business controller for implemetating this zero-infrastructure-mantaining and auto-scaling requirements.
+* Easegress provides a business controller for implementing these zero-infrastructure-maintaining and auto-scaling requirements.

 ## Easegress works with FaaS